 - Encouraging students to pursue multiple sports rather than specializing in one

 The most powerful impact that athletics has at St. Andrew's is that it teaches our students their efforts matter, that being engaged matters, that being there and having each other's backs matters, that pushing their chips to the center of the table and being "all in" matters, and that when they take this approach collectively as a student body that there is no more powerful force in the world than the St. Andrew's community.

-Although specialization is the current prevailing trend in American high school athletics, St. Andrew's encourages its student-athletes to pursue a different path: that of the multi-sport or three sport athlete.
+Although single-sport specialization is the current prevailing trend for American high school athletes, St. Andrew's encourages its student-athletes to pursue a different path: that of the multi-sport athlete.
 In leaving home to attend our all-boarding school, St. Andrew's student-athletes forego playing a single sport year-round on their local club or travel teams, but gain the opportunity to become more complete athletes—and we believe the benefits of pursuing this "road less traveled by" makes all the difference for our student athletes.
-And, thanks to our coaches' extensive network, committed St. Andrew's athletes are also able to compete with local club, travel, AAU, or U.S. National teams if they choose.
+And, thanks to our coaches' extensive network, committed St. Andrew's athletes are also able to compete with local clubs, travel teams, AAU, or U.S. National teams if they choose.